-Bringing our planning department up to proper staffing levels:
+Bring our planning department up to proper staffing levels:

-One of the most direct ways to increase our planning staff is to use the city’s budgetary reserves or some of the ten million dollars of the American Rescue Plan Act (ARPA) funds we currently have.
-By hiring and training staff in the planning department we help eliminate or at least shorten the backlog of permits and inspections so that our businesses can be operating and help resuscitate our local economy.
+One of the most direct ways to increase our planning staff is to use the City’s budgetary reserves or some of the ten million dollars of the American Rescue Plan Act (ARPA) funds we currently have.
+By hiring and training staff in the planning department, we help eliminate or at least shorten the backlog of permits and inspections so that our businesses can be operating and help resuscitate our local economy.
 Some of our businesses have had to wait four to eight--or even ten--weeks to pass basic inspections.
 Many businesses have lost valuable time and missed out on key community events because of these backlogs.
 Increasing our staff would prevent such backlogs and help our businesses move forward without unnecessary delays.

 Simplify and improve our building codes and permitting process:

 As Boulder focusses on dealing with the urgent needs of Housing and Transportation, we must do so through the lens of climate action and resiliency.
 We need codes that allow us to invest in our future needs while not locking us into only solving the problems of today and ignoring future needs.
-A common complaint I get from an array of people, businesses, city staff, and former council members is that our codes are overly cumbersome and unnecessarily complex.
+A common complaint I hear from people, businesses, city staff, and former council members is that our codes are overly cumbersome and unnecessarily complex.
 It is mind-numbingly difficult to build new structures or improve upon structures in Boulder.
 Most of the time what begins as simple projects turn into long, expensive, and frustrating processes.
 Boulder is known around the country for its complex and onerous building codes.
 We can do better.
 This problem is simply a product of decades of revising codes and policies in a patchwork manner, and over time it has become what it is today.
 It is like adding layers of shingles to your roof.
 At some point you have too many layers and you just need to start fresh.
 We need codes and land use policies that reflect the urgency of climate action by incentivizing rather than penalizing creativity.
 Streamlining this process today allows us to adapt to the needs of tomorrow.

-Assisting businesses equitably:
+Assist businesses equitably:

-A valuable lesson from COVID is that when the city is trying to support businesses in desperate need of help, we must do so equitably.
-Support from the city was disproportionately delivered to businesses on Pearl Street and downtown.
-I have talked with several restaurants and small businesses from around the city that felt left out of the city’s support.
+A valuable lesson from COVID is that when the City is trying to support businesses in desperate need of help, we must do so equitably.
+Support from the City was disproportionately delivered to businesses on Pearl Street and downtown.
+I have talked with several restaurants and small businesses from around the City that felt left out of the City’s support.
 A rising tide floats all boats.
 COVID has put tremendous strain on, and in many cases shuttered, small businesses around the City.
 It is clear that COVID is not leaving us as quickly as we had hoped, and I will advocate for our Department of Community Vitality to have a rapid response plan to support our business community--regardless of where they are located--in times of crisis.